Art History - M.A.

 Program Learning Outcomes

-- Research and Methodology: to observe, describe and interpret art objects, events and concepts within a cultural context and to access and utilize relevant primary and secondary source material in diverse formats, including digital technology.
+- Access and utilize relevant primary and secondary source material in diverse formats, including digital technology.

 |ARTH 62000||ART HISTORY RESEARCH METHODS AND RESOURCES||2|